BeauJoh/thesis/source/11-chapter-3-ode.md

 The Knights Landing (KNL) architecture used the same OpenCL driver as the Intel CPU platforms, however, the 2018-R1 release of the Intel compiler was required to compile for the architecture natively on the host.
 Additionally, due to Intel removing support for OpenCL on the KNL architecture, some additional compiler flags were required.
-Unfortunately, as Intel has removed support for AVX2 vectorization (using the `{\tt -xMIC-AVX512}` flag), vector instructions use only 256-bit registers instead of the wider 512-bit registers available on KNL.
+Unfortunately, as Intel has removed support for AVX2 vectorization (using the `-xMIC-AVX512` flag), vector instructions use only 256-bit registers instead of the wider 512-bit registers available on KNL.
 This means that floating-point performance on KNL is limited to half the theoretical peak.

 GCC version 5.4.0 with glibc 2.23 was used for the Skylake i7 and GTX 1080,